 * FOLLOW THAT CAR: On 28 November 2005, a Russian-built Soyuz-Fregat booster put the European Space Agency's "Galileo In-Orbit Validation Element A (GIOVE A)" satellite into orbit.
 GIOVE A was the first of two demonstrators for the European "Galileo" navigation satellite system.
 The first of 30 operational satellites will be launched in 2008, with the constellation to be complete by 2010 and introduction to service in 2011.

-According to a BBC WORLD Online article, Galileo's backers have high hopes for the system.
+According to an article from BBC.com, Galileo's backers have high hopes for the system.
 Four types of service packages will be offered: an "open" location service available to all at no cost; a "safety of life" service that provides alerts when the system's accuracy or integrity is compromised; a commercial service using encrypted signals; and a public regulated service for government users.
 The system will be complementary to the US Global Positioning System (GPS) navigation satellite network, with users able to pick up signals from both on the same receiver, and will give positions to within a meter.

 One high-profile application being considered for Galileo is road-use taxation.
 While high-end cars already have GPS mapping units, Galileo may also be used to track vehicle movements for "pay as you drive" road-use taxation.
 The scheme would tax drivers not only for the distance they drive, but for the time, place, and speed of their driving.
 The approach would also eliminate the need for toll booths and other ground-based traffic charging mechanisms.